 You’ll also want to make sure the treadmill you buy has an automatic shut off feature, meaning the treadmill will abruptly stop running if you lose your footing or need to stop your workout for any kind of emergency.

-Choosing the best treadmill for you
+Choosing the best treadmill for home use

 Choosing which treadmill to buy isn’t a cookie-cutter decision.
 There’s not a one-size-fits-all machine, and the selection process depends on many factors.